-The aims of all subjects in studies in language and literature are to enable students to:
+The aims of studies in Russian language and literature is to enable students to:

-- engage with a range of texts, in a variety of media and forms, from different periods, styles, and cultures; - 2. develop skills in listening, speaking, reading, writing, viewing, presenting and performing; - 3. develop skills in interpretation, analysis and evaluation; - 4. develop sensitivity to the formal and aesthetic qualities of texts and an appreciation of how they contribute to diverse responses and open up multiple meanings; - 5. develop an understanding of relationships between texts and a variety of perspectives, cultural contexts, and local and global issues; - 6. develop an understanding of the relationships between studies in language and literature and other disciplines; - 7. communicate and collaborate in a confident and creative way; - 8. foster a lifelong interest in and enjoyment of language and literature.
+- engage with a range of texts, in a variety of media and forms, from different periods, styles, and cultures; - 2. develop skills in listening, speaking, reading, writing, viewing, presenting and performing; - 3. develop skills in interpretation, analysis and evaluation; - 4. develop sensitivity to the formal and aesthetic qualities of texts and an appreciation of how they contribute to diverse responses and open up multiple meanings; - 5. develop an understanding of relationships between texts and a variety of perspectives, cultural contexts, and local and global issues; - 6. develop an understanding of the relationships between studies in language and literature and other disciplines; - communicate and collaborate in a confident and creative way; - 8. foster a lifelong interest in and enjoyment of language and literature.